swissup/swissup.github.io/m2/extensions/pdf-invoices/create-pdf-template.md

 In this section of the form you can select and load default PDF templates.

-For now, module includes one ready-to-use template for each sales document type.
+Module includes 5 ready-to-use templates for each sales document type.

 ![Load Default Template](/images/m2/pdf-invoices/backend/form-default.png)